 The third-largest country in the world, China has over 5,000 years of history and culture under its belt.
-Its countryside and vibrant metropolises combine 55 UNESCO World Heritage Sites including the iconic Great Wall of China and the Terracotta Army in Xi’an.
+Its countryside and vibrant metropolises combine 56 UNESCO World Heritage Sites including the iconic Great Wall of China and the Terracotta Army in Xi’an.
 Rural provinces have beautiful landscapes just waiting to be explored.
-Cruise through the mighty Yangtze River and pass by serene scenes of glacial meltwaters, deep valleys, farming pastures and striking canyons.
+On a luxury holiday to China, cruise through the mighty Yangtze River and pass by serene scenes of glacial meltwaters, deep valleys, farming pastures and striking canyons.
 One of the most biodiverse regions in the world, the river basin is made up of mountains, forestland, wetlands and waterways, creating a home for impressive wildlife like the giant panda, Yangtze softshell turtle, Chinese puffer fish and critically endangered Chinese alligator.

 China’s historical and cultural encounters are spectacularly rewarding when done right.
 Combatting language barriers and distinct cultural differences is the key to success when embarking on a luxury holiday to China.
 That is why we have arranged a momentous selection of guided tours with professional English-speaking guides to give you the greatest insights into Chinese culture and tradition.
 Our comprehensive services not only include bespoke guided tours, but reserved seats aboard the bullet train, luxury accommodation, private transfers, restaurant reservations and in-depth recommendations and maps.

 POCKET GUIDE TO CHINA